 Further details about OOPP and flexibility in training can be found in the Academy of Medical Royal Colleges' document, Guidance for flexibility in postgraduate training and changing specialties.

 What happens to me if I am on OOP when the Progress+ changes come in?

 Broadly speaking you will transition at the point where you come back into training after your OOP.
-You will transition as laid out above and in Progress+ and me: Information for trainees in training in 2021/22 depending on the grade you were due to be on re-entering training.
+You will transition as laid out above and in Progress+ and me - information for trainees by specialty level depending on the grade you were due to be on re-entering training.
 It will be important to have early discussions with your TPD and ES prior to returning to training to ensure that the transition will work for you and your career plans.